apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 > Note: When encountering such issue, and by investigating the documentation and API annotations you determine something
 >  was incorrectly annotated, the best way to resolve the root cause of the problem is to report the issue back to the
 >  library maintainer.
-For Apple SDKs this can be done through [Feedback Assistant](https://feedbackassistant.apple.com).

 As you can see, the runtime injected an executor check into the call, and the dispatch queue assertion (of it running on the MainActor), has failed.
 This prevents sneaky and hard to debug data-races.

-While the real solution to this issue is the library fixing the method's annotation, bu marking it as nonisolated:
+The correct long-term solution to this issue is the library fixing the method's annotation, by marking it as `nonisolated`:

 ```objc
 // Solution in the library providing the API:
 @property(readonly) BOOL supportsHighAltitude NS_SWIFT_NONISOLATED;
 ````

-Until the library fixes its annotation issue, you are able to witness the method using a correctly non-isolated method, like this:
+Until the library fixes its annotation issue, you are able to witness the method using a correctly `nonisolated` method, like this:

 ```swift
 // Solution in adopting client code, wishing to run in Swift 6 mode: